PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Introduction

-One opportunity to improve the data locality is to extend the lifetime of the kernel across the time steps and take advantage of the large volume of register files and scratchpad memory in reducing traffic to the device memory.
-In this paper, we propose a generic scheme for running iterative solvers on GPUs to improve data locality.
-PERsistent KernelS (PERKS)\footnote{In this paper, we use PERKS, interchangeably, to refer to our proposed scheme and as an abbreviation of persistent kernels} have the time loop inside them, instead of the host, and use recently supported device-wide barriers (in CUDA) for synchronization.
-Next, we identify the cachable data in the solver: data that is the output of time step $k-1$ and input to time step $k$, as well as the repeatedly loaded constant data.
+One opportunity to improve the data locality is to extend the lifetime of the kernel across the time steps and take advantage of the large volume of register files and scratchpad memory to reduce traffic to the device memory.
+In this paper, we propose a generic model for running iterative solvers on GPUs to improve data locality.
+PERsistent KernelS (PERKS)\footnote{In this paper, we use PERKS, interchangeably, to refer to our proposed model and, as an abbreviation of PERsistent KernelS} have the time loop inside them, instead of the host, and use the recently supported device-wide barriers (in CUDA) for synchronization.
+Next, we identify the cache-able data in the solver: the data that is the output of time step $k-1$ and input to time step $k$, as well as the repeatedly loaded constant data.
 Finally, we use either the scratchpad memory or registers (or both) to cache the data, and reduce the traffic to device memory.
-PERKS can be an effective technique for not just iterative memory-bound solvers; PERKS can also improve the locality for iterative compute-bound solvers (when storing an iteration's output cannot be effectively overlapped with compute).
-That is because compute-bound solvers would benefit from reducing memory traffic in-between the iterations, even if each iteration is running compute-bound code.